ELS-RD/transformer-deploy/README.md

 ```

 [documentation](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md)
-To run on your machine only (the tool won't work on Ubuntu 18.04 :-( ):
+To run on Ubuntu >= 20.04 (the tool won't work on Ubuntu 18.04 used for the AWS official Ubuntu deep learning image):

 ```shell
 # perf_analyzer needs this dependency